 1. Writing desk

 These are minimalist, open desks with minimal storage and a large desktop.
 Writing desks are perfect for placing along a wall or in the middle of a home office floor.
 This design is better suited for a laptop than a desktop computer for office work.
 The direct, conservative styling works elegantly in nearly any space.
+Check out our collection of small home office desks here.

 2. Computer desk